Louis-Victor-Emile Bougaud

 Émile Bougaud, born Edme Louis Victor Bougaud (b. at Dijon, 25 February 1823, d. at Laval, 7 November 1888) was French, known as a writer and preacher.
 He became Bishop of Laval.

 He was an influential writer, aiming to reconcile his contemporaries with Catholic teaching.

 Life

-He received his classical education at Autun, where his professor of rhetoric was the Abbé Pitra.
-He studied theology at Dijon and Paris, was ordained priest by Monseigneur Affre in 1846, was professor of church history at the Seminary of Dijon (1846–51), and then chaplain of the Convent of the Visitation in the same city (1851–61).
+He received his classical education at Autun, where his professor of rhetoric was Jean-Baptiste-François Pitra.
+He studied theology at Dijon and Paris, was ordained priest by Denis Auguste Affre in 1846, was professor of church history at the Seminary of Dijon (1846–51), and then chaplain of the Convent of the Visitation in the same city (1851–61).

-In 1861 he accepted the position of Vicar-General to Bishop Dupanloup at Orléans.
+In 1861 he accepted the position of Vicar-General to Félix Dupanloup at Orléans.
 In 1886, he was appointed Bishop of Laval.